Published: December 11, 2017

 Can you breathe while running?
 Can you breathe while swimming?
 Can you breathe while singing?

-The only thing that stops first timers from breathing during their skydive is that they simply forget.
-No wonder--it's crazy-overwhelming up there!
+The only thing that stops first timers from breathing during their tandem skydive is that they simply forget.
+No wonder - it's crazy-overwhelming up there!
 There are so many new sensations coming at you from every direction that a little thing like inhale-exhale-inhale might fall off the priority list.

 (Don't) Take My Breath Away

-The concentration of oxygen at the altitude from which we jump at Skydive Tecumseh--about 13,500'--is approximately 40% lower than the concentration of oxygen on the ground.
+The concentration of oxygen at the altitude from which we jump - at about 13,500' - is approximately 40% lower than the concentration of oxygen on the ground.
 That's totally sufficient for the amount of time you'll be up there, and supplemental oxygen wouldn't be required (or even suggested) for a skydive for another 1,500 feet.
 That said: The concentration is lower.
 For comfort, try to breathe about 40% more deeply.
 This certainly isn't exact, but the effort will help focus you on your breathing and give your body a bit of a leg up.

 It's (Not Necessarily) Getting Harder and Harder to Breathe